canonical/microcloud/doc/how-to/member_remove.md

 sudo microcloud remove <name>
 ```

+Run {command}`microcloud status` on any of the remaining cluster members to verify the removal.

 Before removing the cluster member, ensure that there are no LXD instances, storage volumes, or MicroCeph OSDs located on it.

 See {ref}`how to remove instances <lxd:instances-manage-delete>` in the LXD documentation.